hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,065 km (2735 nm)

 ##### 0230
-Finally seeing the wind turn a little more towards the north.
-This permits us to do go east.
+Finally seeing the wind turn a little more towards the north, permiting us to do go east.
 We need to keep heading that way to catch some of that sweet Pacific High breeze!
 The wind we've got is from a passing low, as usual, and won't last, but at this point we'll take what we can get.

 We're steering from inside, as it is getting colder.
 Devine found a sweet spot with ropes that permits us to do little to no steering tonight.